-If you’d like to volunteer but aren’t sure how to find the time, a role with Community Companions might be for you.
-Companions visit service users in their homes, providing companionship and support.
-As a Companion, you can arrange your volunteer hours to suit your life, developing a connection with an individual service user and helping them connect to their local community.
+If you’d like to volunteer but aren’t sure how to find the time, a role with Hospice Neighbours might be for you.
+Neighbours visit service users in their homes, providing companionship and support.
+As a Neighbour, you can arrange your volunteer hours to suit your life, developing a connection with an individual service user and helping them re-engage with their local community.

 Shop Volunteers – all shops!

 We are looking for more volunteers to help in all our shops, especially New Milton, Hythe and Fairview.